 For instance, Ethicon has a history of using the FDA's 510(k) program to secure fast approval for its medical devices, and one of these devices was the Physiomesh hernia repair implant that has since been permanently taken off the market due to serious injuries caused by the product.
 The product was available for years -- even after numerous adverse reports were filed with the FDA -- until a 2016 study demonstrated the Physiomesh implant had a much higher failure rate than most other hernia mesh products.
 But this product was allowed to go through the quick 510(k) approval process because it was deemed “substantially equivalent” to other hernia mesh products.
 7

 If you or a loved one has been affected or injured by a medical device used in your hernia repair surgery, you may qualify for compensation.
-Our personal injury and product liability attorneys are taking lawsuits throughout the United States to defend clients who have suffered and who continue to suffer.
+Our personal injury attorneys are taking lawsuits throughout the United States to defend clients who have suffered and who continue to suffer.
 We are a team of skilled, experienced, and smart attorneys.
 Contact our office today to get started fighting for the compensation you deserve.

 - Food and Drug Administration.
 Premarket Approval Process.

 - Food and Drug Administration.
 510(k) Clearance Process.

 - Zuckerman DM, Brown P, Nissen SE.
 Medical Device Recalls and the FDA Approval Process.
 Arch Intern Med.2011;171(11):1006–1011. doi:10.1001/archinternmed.2011.30